KittyGiraudel/sass-guidelines/index.md

 ## Scoping

+> > all variable declarations were global, no matter where
+> This isn't accurate.
+Declarations within rulesets and other scopes were local by default.
+The difference came up if there was *also* a global variable with the same name.
+Previously, the local assignment would change the global variable; now, it creates a new local variable instead.

 Variable scoping in Sass has changed over the years.
 Until fairly recently, all variable declarations were global, no matter where.
 Since version 3.4, Sass now properly tackles the concept of scopes and local variables.

+> > Sass doesn't really have different scopes.
+> I'm not sure what you mean by this.
+Every block has its own scope.

 Sass doesn't really have different scopes.
 Indeed, the docs talk about *global variable shadowing*.
 When declaring a variable that already exists on the global scope in an inner scope (selector, function, mixin...), the local variable is said to be *shadowing* the global one.
 Basically, it overrides it just for the local scope.